tomikaa87/led-timer/README.md

 # PCB

 The first version of the PCB is a 4-layer design that can be manufactured for $2 at JLC PCB.
 It's almost as small as the 0.96" SSD1306 OLED display module itself.
+Because different display modules have varying pinouts (VDD and GND swapped), the function of the first two pins are configurable via solder jumpers.
+The switch on the slide can turn of the timer completely to conserve battery power while the timer is in storage.
+The three buttons on the bottom are for navigation on the user interface.
+The battery holder on the back side receives a standard CR2032 3V lithium cell.
+The power input and LED output connectors are standard 2.54 mm pitch pin headers.

 The interactive BOM can be accessed ![HERE](/Hardware/LEDTimer/bom/ibom.html)